4-co/imdb/README.md

 Note: When you update a single field in a document, Cosmos DB writes the entire document which can change your IO requirements compared to a relational DBMS.

 A good example of what you would not want to embed is the individual ratings.
-Some movies have over 100K ratings, so you would want to keep the individual ratings in a separate collection and have a process that summarizes and updates the aggregate every n minutes.
+Some movies have over 100K ratings, so you would want to keep the individual ratings in a separate container and have a process that summarizes and updates the aggregate every n minutes.

 ## Searching